nix-community/robotnix/README.md

 $ cd ../..
 ```

-Build and sign your release:
+Next, build and sign your release.
+There are two ways in which a build may be created.
+One involves creating a `build-script` which does the final stages of signing target files and creating ota/img files outside of nix:
 ```console
 $ nix-build ./default.nix --arg configuration ./marlin.nix -A releaseScript -o release
 $ ./release ./keys/marlin
 ```
+A full android 10 build takes about 4 hours on my i7-3770 with 16GB of memory.
+One may use the `--cores` option for `nix-build` to set the number of cores to use.

-One advantage of using a release script is that the build can take place on a different machine than the signing.
+One advantage of using a release script as above is that the build can take place on a different machine than the signing.
 `nix-copy-closure` could be used to transfer this script and its dependencies to another computer to finish the release.

-One alternative to using the `releaseScript` is to build the final products inside nix.
+One alternative to using the `releaseScript` is to build the final products inside nix:
-This, however, will require a nix sandbox exception so the secret keys are available to the build scripts.

 ```console
 $ nix-build ./default.nix --arg configuration ./marlin.nix -A img --option extra-sandbox-paths /keys=$(pwd)/keys
 ```
+This, however, will require a nix sandbox exception so the secret keys are available to the build scripts.
 To use `extra-sandbox-paths`, the user must be a `trusted-user` in `nix.conf`.
 The root user is always trusted, however, running `sudo nix-build ...` would use root's git cache for `builtins.fetchgit`, which would effectively re-download the source again.

+### Speeding up the build
+The default mode of operation involves copying the source files multiple times.
+Once from the nix's git cache into the nix store, and again during every build into a temporary location.
+Since the AOSP source tree is very large--this can take a significant amount of time and is especially painful when tweaking configuration files.
+There are patches under `misc/nix.nix` to speed some of this up using reflink (if your filesystem supports that).
+Mine does not, so I looked for another soluation.

+The most recent solution for speeding this up relies on user namespaces + bind mounts + bindfs, to simply bind mount the source from /nix/store into the temporary location while building.
+Android 10 builds should work fine with read-only source trees.
+However, it sometimes copies files from the source and uses the original permissions set on those files--which does not work for /nix/store which does not have user-write permissions on its files.
+So, a fuse filesystem called "bindfs" used in addition to bind mounts to fake the `u+w` permission on the source files.
+The nix sandbox does not normally allow access to `/dev/fuse`, so this mode is only enabled if an additional sandbox exception is made for `/dev/fuse` with `--extra-sandbox-paths "/dev/fuse?"`

 ### Additional information: